-Most of the executive job seekers I speak with are still either unaware of the existence of executive resume ATS (Applicant Tracking Systems) or don’t know how they work, even though ATS have been around for about 20 years.
+Most of the executive job seekers I speak with are still either unaware of the existence of executive resume ATS (Applicant Tracking Systems) or don’t know how they work.
+But ATS have been around for nearly 30 years.

-These job seekers are mindlessly applying for jobs online and dumping their executive resumes into databases, expecting to land a job when they don’t know what happens to their resumes once they hit “upload”.
+These job seekers are mindlessly applying for jobs online and dumping their executive resumes into databases.
+They expect to land a job when they don’t know what happens to their resumes once they hit “upload”.

 But it isn’t that simple.